404FoundingFather/multi-site/memory-bank/14-feature-notes.md

 This approach will provide a foundation for tenant-specific navigation that can be easily customized for different sites while maintaining a consistent code base.

+### Implementation Details

+The implementation has been completed with the following components:

+1. **Data Model**:
+   - Added `NavigationDocument` and `NavigationItem` interfaces to `schema.ts`
+   - Structured navigation items to support nested menus, ordering, visibility control, and metadata
+   - Included configuration options for orientation, expandability, and accessibility

+2. **Repository Layer**:
+   - Created `NavigationRepository` extending `BaseRepository` for tenant isolation
+   - Implemented `getNavigationByType()` to fetch tenant-specific navigation structures
+   - Added `processNavigationItems()` for filtering invisible items, sorting by order, and processing children
+   - Created `createDefaultNavigation()` method to initialize navigation for new tenants

+3. **Component Structure**:
+   - **Base Navigation Component**: Enhanced the existing `Navigation` component to support nested items and various display options
+   - **TenantNavigation Component**: Created a new component that connects to the NavigationContext and renders the appropriate navigation for the current tenant
+   - **MobileMenuToggle Component**: Implemented a hamburger menu button for mobile navigation
+   - **ResponsiveNavigation Component**: Created a wrapper that handles responsive behavior and mobile menu toggling

+4. **Context Integration**:
+   - Implemented `NavigationContext` and `NavigationProvider` to manage navigation state
+   - Connected to `SiteContext` to load tenant-specific navigation when site data is available
+   - Added active path tracking based on the current route

+5. **Styling and Responsiveness**:
+   - Created comprehensive CSS for navigation components in `navigation.css`
+   - Used CSS variables for tenant-specific styling
+   - Implemented responsive behavior with mobile breakpoints
+   - Added styles for both horizontal and vertical orientations
+   - Styled nested submenus with proper expansion/collapse behavior

+6. **MainLayout Integration**:
+   - Updated `MainLayout` to use the new navigation components
+   - Added `NavigationProvider` to make navigation data available throughout the application
+   - Implemented responsive navigation in both header and footer

+The completed implementation satisfies all requirements while maintaining a clean separation of concerns.
+The modular approach allows each tenant site to have its own customized navigation structure while sharing the same core components, providing a consistent user experience with tenant-specific styling.

 ## Development Domain Configuration

 We've enhanced the repository pattern implementation to ensure seamless development experience by adding a default domain configuration for 'localhost:3000'.
 This ensures that developers can work locally without needing to set up specific domain mappings or mock data.